 You Also Get a Free Checking Account with Schwab

-- These days free checking accounts are hard to come by
+- These days free checking accounts can be hard to come by

 - Without restrictions like a monthly direct deposit or minimum balance